 Welcome!
-I am a cultural anthropologist and an Assistant Professor of Anthropology at Bard College.
+I am a cultural anthropologist and an Associate Professor of Anthropology at Bard College.

 My research interests center around waste and toxicity, infrastructure, sovereignty, the environment, climate change, austerity, real estate and the “sharing economy”/platform capitalism.

 I have long-term fieldwork experience in Israel/Palestine and have recently extended my fieldwork to Greece.

 You can order it from your local bookstore!